microsoft/BotFramework-WebChat/HOOKS.md

 This function will return the interval for grouping similar activities with a single timestamp.
 The interval is represented in milliseconds.

-For example, if this value is `5000`, activities with successive within 5 seconds will not have timestamp shown.
+For example, if this value is `5000`, successive activities within 5 seconds will share the timestamp of the first message.

-To control the `groupTimestamp` state, use style options.
+To control the `groupTimestamp` state, change the props passed to Web Chat via style options.

 ## `useLanguage`